 Tooltip Text Verify Using Actions Class

-Those tooltips which are created by using the advanced jQuery\JavaScript plugins.
+Those tooltips are created by using the advanced jQuery\JavaScript plugins.
 So whenever you place the mouse over such objects, the tooltip message will appear, and whenever you move the mouse, that message disappears.
-So it’s a challenging task to grab the tooltip text.
+So, it’s a challenging task to grab the tooltip text.

-So, in that case, if you are thinking about the use of title attribute, then in many cases, there is no title attribute also.
-It was developed in such a way that when you place your mouse over there, it will generate a div tag, and inside that, you will find out the tooltip text message.
-So in those cases, you can not use the getAttribute() method.
-To handle such type of situation, we can take the help of the Actions class to verify the tooltip message.
+So, in that case, if you are thinking about using a title attribute, then there is no title attribute in many cases.
+It was developed so that when you place your mouse over there, it will generate a div tag, and inside that, you will find the tooltip text message.
+So, in those cases, you can not use the getAttribute() method.
+To handle such a situation, we can take the help of the Actions class to verify the tooltip message.

 package com.selenium.practice.basic; import org.openqa.selenium.By; import org.openqa.selenium.JavascriptExecutor; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.openqa.selenium.firefox.FirefoxDriver; import org.openqa.selenium.interactions.Actions; import org.openqa.selenium.support.ui.ExpectedConditions; import org.openqa.selenium.support.ui.WebDriverWait; public class TooltipExample2 { public static void main(String[] args) throws InterruptedException { WebDriver driver; System.setProperty("webdriver.gecko.driver","Path Of Browser Driver File"); driver=new FirefoxDriver(); driver.manage().window().maximize(); driver.get("https://jqueryui.com/tooltip/"); Thread.sleep(10000); JavascriptExecutor js = (JavascriptExecutor) driver; js.executeScript("window.scrollBy(0,350)"); WebDriverWait wait = new WebDriverWait(driver, 5); wait.until(ExpectedConditions.frameToBeAvailableAndSwitchToIt(By.cssSelector(".demo-frame"))); WebElement element = driver.findElement(By.id("age")); Actions action = new Actions(driver); action.moveToElement(element).build().perform(); WebElement toolTipElement = driver.findElement(By.cssSelector(".ui-tooltip")); String toolTipText = toolTipElement.getText(); System.out.println("The Tooltip Text is: "+toolTipText); driver.close(); } }